 If we are not seeing as many Aboriginal Australians rise to the position of leadership as we would like, then perhaps it’s because many of them decide that it just isn’t worth it.
 Why bust your guts in trying to help the most disadvantaged Aboriginal people only to be slandered and hated by other Aboriginal people.
 For those who have stepped forward, you are to be applauded.
 Not only are you trying to solve complex problems like violence, unemployment, and crime, but you are doing it while being opposed by those who should be supporting you.
 You are great role models.

 For those Aboriginal people who delight in sitting back and criticising those who are trying to make a difference, perhaps you might like to consider getting out of your comfortable lounge chair and offering some genuine solutions.
 Breaking the cycles of generational disadvantage will mean making tough decisions.
-Protest marches and walks across the country just won’t cut it.
+Protest marches and walks across the country or rhetoric like 'sovereignty never ceded' just won’t cut it.
 Real problems require real solutions, and Aboriginal leaders require the support of other Aboriginal people.